danielenricocahall/pysquagg/README.md

 |-----------|--------------|------------|
 | `query`   | 0.032        | 1.48      |

+As derived from a 2023 Macbook Pro M2, 16GB RAM.

 # Constraints
 The aggregator functions need to be associative and commutative, and the data structure is not thread-safe.